A More Sustainable World: Movements & Markets

 10:25 A.M.
 PLENARY 2 – DANGEROUS INTERSECTION: TECHNOLOGY/ PRIVACY/ SECURITY/ SURVEILLANCE

-• Geraldine de Bastion*, Information Communications Technology expert and Co-Founder of Konnektiv, a consultancy firm advising on the development of new technologies
+• Geraldine de Bastion, Information and Communications Technology expert and Co-Founder of Konnektiv, a consultancy firm advising on the development of new technologies

 11:40 A.M.
 BREAK